Follow up of the IceCube alerts with the Baikal-GVD telescope: Introduction

 \section{Introduction}

-At present, Baikal Gigaton Volume Detector (GVD)~\cite{Baikal2020} is a largest operating neutrino telescope at the Northern Hemisphere, being at the stage of deployment with a gradual increase of its effective volume to the scale of 1 km$ ^{3}$.
-Currently, the GVD effective volume is about of 0.4 km$^3$ for electron neutrinos detection in an energy range of hundred TeV.
-The Baikal-GVD experimental data have been accumulated in a continuous exposure, allowing a prompt data analysis.
-Participating in Multi-messenger program~\cite{SuvICRC}, Baikal-GVD follows up of neutrino alerts of the ANTARES telescope since December 2018~\cite{ANT_GVD} and then since September 2020 in quasi-online regime of data performance~\cite{Astr_let} also follows up of neutrino alerts of the IceCube telescope through a Gamma-ray Coordinates Network (GCN) circular~\cite{GCN}.
-Up to May 2021 Baikal-GVD has received twenty alerts from IceCube.
-The search for correlation between alerts on the IceCube astrotracks and events reconstructed in Baikal-GVD data in muon and cascade modes is presented in this contribution.
-In Section~\ref{sec:2}, general information about Baikal-GVD experiment and data transfer in quasi-online mode is described.
-The results of Baikal-GVD follow up IceCube alerts are presented in Section~\ref{sec:3}.
+At present, Baikal Gigaton Volume Detector (GVD)~\cite{Baikal2020} is the largest operating neutrino telescope at the Northern Hemisphere (51.77$^{\circ}$N, 104.42$^{\circ}$E), being at the stage of deployment with a gradual increase of its effective volume to the scale of 1 km$ ^{3}$.
+Currently, the GVD effective volume is about of 0.4 km$^3$ for electron neutrinos detection in an energy range of 100 TeV.
+Participating in multi-messenger program~\cite{SuvICRC}, Baikal-GVD follows up the neutrino alerts of the ANTARES telescope since December 2018~\cite{ANT_GVD}.
+Since September 2020 it also follows up the neutrino alerts of the IceCube telescope~\cite{Astr_let} in a quasi-online regime using the Gamma-ray Coordinates Network (GCN) circular~\cite{GCN}.
+The search for correlation between alerts on the IceCube astrophysical neutrino candidates received between September 2020 and May 2021 and events reconstructed in Baikal-GVD data in muon and cascade modes is presented in this contribution.